What Are Eustachian Tubes and Plugged Ears?

 Other Causes of Plugged Ears

 Changing elevation rapidly can alter air pressure in the outer ear.
 This can cause a plugged ear sensation until the eustachian tube and the lining of the middle ear compensate for the pressure difference between the outer and middle ear.
-Airplane flights, scuba diving and driving up or down mountains can all caused plugged ears.
+Airplane flights, scuba diving, and driving up or down mountains can all caused plugged ears.
 If we descend rapidly from a high elevation plane flight, for example, the air pressure in the outer ear becomes temporarily higher than the pressure in the middle ear.

 Otitis media is a middle ear infection and inflammation that is very common in young children.
-It's much less common in older children and in adults, although it does occur in these age groups.
+It's much less common in older children and adults, although it does occur in these age groups.
 In otitis media, fluid collects in the middle ear.
 The fluid pushes on the eardrum, causing an earache and preventing the eardrum from vibrating properly.

 When the eustachian tube is blocked, a partial vacuum develops in the middle ear.
 It's thought that this vacuum is responsible for the effusion.
 The fluid that collects in someone with glue ear becomes thick and sticky.
 It often creates an uncomfortable sensation of fullness in the ear.
 It can also cause hearing loss, since the eardrum and ossicles can't vibrate as well when in contact with the thick fluid.

-Otitis Media Treatment
+Otitis Media Treatment and a Myringotomy

 A child with otitis media should always visit a doctor.
 The child's body may be able to fight the infection or remove fluid by itself, but antibiotics and/or pain relievers may be needed.
 The body may also be able to heal a damaged eardrum on its own, but this process has to be monitored by a doctor.

-A tube called a grommet, a tympanostomy tube or a pressure equalization tube is sometimes inserted into the eardrum to remove fluid and to allow air to enter or leave the middle ear as necessary.
+A tube called a grommet, a tympanostomy tube, or a pressure equalization tube is sometimes inserted into the eardrum to remove fluid and to allow air to enter or leave the middle ear as necessary.
 This procedure doesn't cure a problem in the eustachian tube, but it does improve hearing and relieve discomfort.
 The process in which the tube is inserted is called a myringotomy.

 Otitis media is usually treated successfully, Careful attention is needed to notice symptoms of the disorder in very young children, who may not be able to express their feelings very well.
 Untreated otitis media that continues for a long time can have serious consequences for a child's hearing.
 Occasionally, an infection in the ear may spread to other parts of the body.